Yijunmaverick/FlowGrounded-VideoPrediction/README.md

 - Pretrained models

-  - Run the following command to download the pretrained VGG (for perceptual loss) and our models learned on the `WavingFlag` data for testing.
+  - Run the following command to download the pretrained VGG (for perceptual loss) and our models learned on the `KTH` and  `WavingFlag` data for testing.

 ```
 sh download_models.sh